javierkno/myo-inmoov/README.md

 ### Concrete objectives

-- Design and implementation of a communication protocol between the robot Inmoov and the bracelet Myo
+- Design and implementation of a communication protocol between the robot Inmoov and the bracelet Myo.
-- Classification of the intuitive and practical actions or movements of the human arm or hand using the Myo bracelet and its sensitization
+- Classification of the intuitive and practical actions or movements of the human arm or hand using the Myo bracelet and its sensitization.
-- Performance of a small robotic tasks with the Myo bracelet as a demonstration
+- Performance of a small robotic tasks with the Myo bracelet as a demonstration.

 ### Methodology to be used